 The European Tour International Schedule, which from 2009 incorporated the inaugural Race to Dubai, is a thriving global brand; the European Challenge Tour focuses on the future; and the European Senior Tour provides a new start for champions celebrating their 50th birthday.

-The present Board is: David Williams (Chairman), Angel Gallardo (Vice-Chairman), Paul Eales, Chris Hanell, David Jones, Robert Lee, John O’Leary, Mark Roe, David J Russell, Ove Sellberg and Jamie Spence.
+The present Board is: David Williams (Chairman), Angel Gallardo (Vice-Chairman), Damon Buffini, Paul Eales, Sophie Goldschmidt, Chris Hanell, David Jones, Robert Lee, John O’Leary, Mark Roe, Jutta af Rosenborg, David J Russell, Ove Sellberg and Jamie Spence.

-The present Tournament Committee comprises: Thomas Bjørn (Chairman), Felipe Aguilar, Gonzalo Fernandez-Castaño, Joakim Haeggman, David Howell, Miguel Angel Jiménez, Robert Karlsson, Peter Lawrie, Paul McGinley, Edoardo Molinari, Francesco Molinari, Henrik Stenson, Graeme Storm, Bernd Wiesberger
+The present Tournament Committee comprises: Thomas Bjørn (Chairman), Felipe Aguilar, Rafa Cabrera-Bello, Gonzalo Fernandez-Castaño, Michael Hoey, David Howell, Miguel Angel Jiménez, Robert Karlsson, Paul Lawrie, Peter Lawrie, Paul McGinley, Edoardo Molinari, Francesco Molinari, Henrik Stenson, Graeme Storm, Bernd Wiesberger.

 The funds drawn from sponsors and suppliers, television and ticket sales, hospitality and governments, support a thriving international community in which The European Tour actively promotes the game at all levels.